getpawprint/slate/source/includes/_vet_intake_portal.md

       "https://pawprint-request-pdf.s3.amazonaws.com/48905-1565808703446.pdf",
       "https://pawprint-user-upload.s3.amazonaws.com/495-ABC-vaccines.pdf"
     ]
+  },
+  "questionnaire": {
+    "name": "Pet questionnaire",
+    "responses": [{
+      "question": {
+      "name": "thirst",
+      "label": "Changes in thirst",
+      "input_type": "select",
+      "default_answer": "Same",
+      "options": ["Less", "Same", "More"]
+      },
+      "response": "More"
+    },
+    {
+      "question": {
+      "name": "medication",
+      "input_type": "medications"
+      },
+      "response": [{"id": 42, "refill": true}, {"id": 37, "refill": false}] },
+    {
+      "question": {
+      "name": "activity_level",
+      "label": "Activity level",
+      "input_type": "checkboxes",
+      "options": ["Park","Leash Walks","Daycare"]
+      },
+      "response": ["Park","Leash Walks"]
+    }]
   }
 }
 ```
 Get detailed information about a specific intake for a partner place.
-There are two main fields - `appointment` and `summary`; `summary` is the same Pawprint Summary object that gets passed to the PDF generator in the admin portal.
+There are three main fields - `appointment` and `summary`; `summary` is the same Pawprint Summary object that gets passed to the PDF generator in the admin portal.
+`questionnaire` will be null if the client did not fill out an intake questionnaire.
 HTTP 403 is returned if the `intake_id` does not belong to the partner place.

 ### HTTP Request
 `GET /partners/intake/:intake_id`